TsunomakiWatamelon/L2-S4_ProjetCorrecteur_AlgoArbres/README.md

 There is two additional functionalities that shows the BK tree generated for the dictionnary :

-1)The BK tree is visualized on the terminal
+- The BK tree is visualized on the terminal

 Run the program in this manner :
 ```bash